Maldivian language: Dialects

 The letter Ṇaviyani (ޱ), which represented the retroflex n sound common to many Indic languages (Gujarati, Hindi, etc.), was abolished from official documents in by Muhammad Amin in 1950. Ṇaviyani's former position in the Thaana alphabet, between the letters Gaafu and Seenu, is today occupied by the palatal nasal Ñaviyani (ޏ).
 It is still seen in reprints of traditional old books like the Boḍu Tarutību and official documents like the Rādavaḷi.
 It is also used by people of southern atolls when writing songs or poetry in their language variant.

 According to Sonja Fritz, "the dialects of Maldivian represent different diachronial stages in the development of the language.
 Especially in the field of morphology, the amount of archaic features steadily increase from the north to the south.
 Within the three southernmost atolls (of the Maldives), the dialect of the Addu islands which form the southern tip of the whole archipelago is characterized by the highest degree of archaicity".

-However, the Huvadhu Atoll dialect is characterized by the highest degree of archaicity.
+However, the Huvadhu Atoll dialect is characterised by the highest degree of archaicity.
 From Huvadhu Atoll the archaic features decrease toward the south and north.

 Fritz also adds that "the different classes of verb conjugation and nominal inflection are best preserved there, morphological simplifications and, as a consequence increasing from atoll to atoll towards north (in the Maldives)".

 Writing system

 The Maldivian language has had its own script since very ancient times, most likely over two millennia, when Maldivian Buddhist monks translated and copied the Buddhist scriptures.

-It used to be written in the earlier form (Evēla) of the Dhives Akuru ("Dhivehi/Maldivian letters") which are written from left to right.
+It used to be written in the earlier form (Evēla) of the Dhives Akuru ("Maldivian letters") which are written from left to right.
 Dhives Akuru were used in all of the islands between the conversion to Islam and until the 18th century.
 These ancient Maldivian letters were also used in official correspondence with Addu Atoll until the early 20th century.
 Perhaps they were used in some isolated islands and rural communities until the 1960s, but the last remaining native user died in the 1990s.
 Today Maldivians rarely learn the Dhives Akuru alphabet, for Arabic is favoured as the second script.

 Maldivian is now written using a different script, called Taana or Thaana, written from right to left.
 This script is relatively recent.

 The literacy rate of the Maldives is very high (98%) compared to other South Asian countries.
 Since the 1960s English has become the medium of education in most schools although they still have Maldivian language classes, but Maldivian is still the language used for the overall administration.

 Maldivian uses mainly the Thaana script for writing.
 It is an alphabet, with obligatory vowels derived from the vowel diacritics of the Arabic abjad.
 It is a largely phonemic script: With a few minor exceptions, spelling can be predicted from pronunciation, and pronunciation from spelling.